ozfive/StoryBox/README.md

 In addition to the hardware components, the project includes a variety of software applications.
 A startup application provides feedback to the user when the hardware is ready, and a server written in Go enables communication with the RFID reader.

-The installation shell scripts are housed separately in their own dedicated repository.
+The hardware installation shell scripts are housed separately in their own dedicated repository.

 [StoryBoxShellScripts](https://github.com/ozfive/StoryBoxShellScripts)